+We certify that the:
-We certify that the attached general purpose financial statements for the Minister for Primary Industries and Regional Development - Grain Industry Research and Development Fund:

-- comply with relevant Treasurer's Instructions issued under section 41 of the Public Finance and Audit Act 1987, . and relevant Australian Accounting Standards - are in accordance with the accounts and records of the Grain Industry Research and Development Fund - present a true and fair view of the financial position of the Grain Industry Research and Development Fund as at 30 .
-June 2020 and the results of its operation and cash flows for the financial year elitage

-We certify that the internal controls employed by the Minister for Primary Industries and Regional Development - Grain Industry Research and Development Fund for the financial year over its financial reporting and its preparation of the general purpose financial statements have been effective throughout the reporting period.
+- financial statements of the Minister for Primary Industries and Regional Development Grain Industry Research and Development Fund: - are in accordance with the accounts and records of the Grain Industry Research and Development Fund; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Grain Industry Research and Development Fund at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Minister for Primary Industries and Regional Development Grain Industry Research and Development Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.